nella17/NYCU-compiler-f23/docs/hw2.md

     var identifier_list: array integer_constant of type;

 where `integer_constant` should be a non-negative integer constant that represents the size of the array.
+Note that the type may be expanded recursively, representing a multidimensional array.
+Consider the following declaration of a 2-dimensional array:

+    var L2darray: array 4 of array 2 of integer;

+`array 4 of array 2 of integer` has the type of `array 2 of integer`, yet `array 2 of integer` recursively has the type of `integer`.

 #### Constant